-- age (also referred to as 'ageism')
+- Age (also referred to as 'ageism')

-- gender/sexuality/sexual orientation (for example a male, female or transexual, or transitioning)
+- Gender/sexuality/sexual orientation (for example a male, female or transexual, or transitioning)

-- marital status (married, single or in a civil partnership)
+- Marital status (married, single or in a civil partnership)

-- pregnancy (or having/expecting/wanting a child)
+- Pregnancy (or having/expecting/wanting a child)

-- disability (physical or mental)
+- Disability (physical or mental)

-- race (colour [US color], nationality, ethnicity, national origin)
+- Race (colour, nationality, ethnicity, national origin)

-- religion (belief, atheism [lack of religion/belief] spiritual preferences)
+- Religion (belief, atheism [lack of religion/belief], spiritual preferences)